Main tasks of the ombudswoman

 • In her capacity of an attorney, the ombudswoman is subject to the statutory and professional non-disclosure regulations relating to the performance of her work.

-• This applies to the relationship with SHS, and particularly to the relationship with the informant, with whom an attorney-client relationship is established (see below).
+• This applies to the relationship with SHS, and according to the request of SHS particularly to the relationship with the reporter.

-• The ombudswoman must not disclose information relating to any facts she obtains knowledge of in the exercise of her mandate to third parties.
+• As far as legally possible, the ombudswoman must not disclose information relating to any facts she obtains knowledge of in the exercise of her mandate to third parties.

-• Furthermore, the ombudswoman undertakes that the identity and professional environment of potential informants will not be disclosed to SHS.
-In this regard, and inasmuch as the identity of the informant is concerned, SHS irrevocably waives any claims for information or surrender against the ombudswoman (Art.
+• Furthermore, the ombudswoman undertakes that the identity and professional environment of potential reporters will not be disclosed to SHS.
+In this regard, and as far as the identity of the reporter is concerned, SHS irrevocably waives any claims for information or surrender against the ombudswoman (Art.
 675 para 1 in conjunction with Art.
 666, 667 of the German Civil Code (BGB)).

 • With regard to the foregoing paragraphs, Art.
-138 of the German Criminal Code, as well as those cases in which the informant has demonstrably and deliberately made false statements towards the ombudswoman shall constitute an exception and limitation relating to the non-disclosure of information to SHS.
+138 of the German Criminal Code, as well as those cases in which the reporter has demonstrably and deliberately made false statements towards the ombudswoman shall constitute an exception and limitation relating to the non-disclosure of information to SHS.
+In the event of an official raid, the Ombudsperson cannot guarantee the protection of the identity of the reporter.

 Legal and contractual relationships

-• In the first place, a legal and contractual relationship under this agreement exists between SHS and the ombudswoman.
+• A legal and contractual relationship exists between SHS and the ombudswoman.

 • SHS deliberately waives any possible right to the disclosure of information to the extent necessary and irrevocably approves that the ombudswoman does not disclose to SHS any information she might receive from informants asking her to treat such information as confidential.
 This does not affect No. IV (4) of this agreement.

-• The ombudswoman is generally free to choose her own form of communication with informants and in consulting them and is not bound by instructions of SHS.
+• The ombudswoman is generally free to choose her own form of communication with reporters and is not bound by instructions of SHS.

 Submitting of reports / information